 Gevo has introduced the concept of Net Zero Projects.
-Announced in early 2021, these production facilities would produce energy-dense liquid hydrocarbons using renewable energy and our proprietary technology.
+Announced in early 2021, these production facilities are expected to produce energy-dense liquid hydrocarbons using renewable energy and our proprietary technology.

-The projects will result in the construction of facilities designed to produce liquid hydrocarbons in the form of sustainable aviation fuel and renewable gasoline.
+The projects are expected to result in the construction of facilities designed to produce liquid hydrocarbons in the form of sustainable aviation fuel and renewable gasoline.
 These fuels, when used for transportation, should have a net-zero greenhouse-gas footprint as measured across the entire lifecycle, based on the Argonne National Laboratory’s GREET model.

 The Argonne GREET model counts carbon reductions toward sustainability, but it also looks at other factors, such as land use contributing to the food chain, the effect on water resources, and reducing other forms of waste.
 It’s a whole-picture model, and we use it to guide our thinking to make our projects even better.

-The Net Zero projects will also produce large quantities of high-protein animal feed, a coproduct of the proprietary process that results in liquid hydrocarbons.
+The Net Zero projects are expected to produce large quantities of high-protein animal feed.
+The starch separated out of the corn as part of that production is used as a feedstock in the proprietary process that results in liquid hydrocarbons.

-To eliminate reliance on fossil resources in the plants themselves, Gevo expects to add proven technology such as an anaerobic digestion wastewater treatment plant that generates enough biogas to run the plant and supply a combined heat and power unit, capable of meeting approximately 30 percent of the plant’s electricity needs.
-The remaining 70 percent of electricity to run the plants are expected to come from wind power.
+To eliminate reliance on fossil resources in the Net-Zero production facilities themselves, Gevo expects to add proven technology such as an anaerobic digestion wastewater treatment plant that could generate enough biogas to run the entire production facility and supply a combined heat and power unit, capable of meeting approximately 30 percent of the production facility’s electricity needs.
+The remaining 70 percent of electricity to run the production facilities are expected to come from wind power.

-The plants may also use renewable natural gas (“RNG”) derived from manure of dairy or beef cows in anaerobic digesters.
+The Net-Zero production facilities may also use renewable natural gas (“RNG”) derived from manure of dairy or beef cows in anaerobic digesters.
 Aside from RNG, these digesters also result in fertilizer farmers can use to add nutrients to their fields.

 Gevo seeks to secure investment agreements with strategic and financial project investors for Net-Zero projects if terms are attractive.
 Net Zero projects are moving forward, with planning and front-end engineering determining capital costs for development.